19hours/sg-statutes/Acts/Penal Code.md

 ### Punishment for murder

-302\.
-Whoever commits murder shall be punished with death.
+302\.—(1) Whoever commits murder within the meaning of section 300(a) shall be punished with death.

-[Indian PC 1860, s.
-302]
+(2) Whoever commits murder within the meaning of section 300(b), (c) or (d) shall be punished with death or imprisonment for life and shall, if he is not punished with death, also be liable to caning.

+[Act 32 of 2012 wef 01/01/2013]

 ### Punishment for culpable homicide not amounting to murder

-\*304\.
-Whoever commits culpable homicide not amounting to murder shall be punished —
+304\.
+Whoever commits culpable homicide not amounting to murder shall —

-(a) with imprisonment for life, or imprisonment for a term which may extend to 20 years, and shall also be liable to fine or to caning, if the act by which death is caused is done with the intention of causing death, or of causing such bodily injury as is likely to cause death; or
+(a) if the act by which death is caused is done with the intention of causing death, or of causing such bodily injury as is likely to cause death, be punished with —

+(i) imprisonment for life, and shall also be liable to caning; or

-(b) with imprisonment for a term which may extend to 10 years, or with fine, or with caning, or with any combination of such punishments, if the act is done with the knowledge that it is likely to cause death, but without any intention to cause death, or to cause such bodily injury as is likely to cause death.
+(ii) imprisonment for a term which may extend to 20 years, and shall also be liable to fine or to caning; or

+(b) if the act is done with the knowledge that it is likely to cause death, but without any intention to cause death, or to cause such bodily injury as is likely to cause death, be punished with imprisonment for a term which may extend to 10 years, or with fine, or with caning, or with any combination of such punishments.
-[62/73; 51/2007]

-[Indian PC 1860, s.
-304]

-\*There is no section 303.
+[Act 32 of 2012 wef 01/01/2013]

 ### Causing death by rash or negligent act